-But by the time this statue was carved, it's clear... the Pax Romana was finished...and Rome was falling.
+But by the time this statue was carved, it's clear: The Pax Romana was finished...and Rome was falling.
 This boy is about to become head of state.
 It was a chaotic and unstable time.
-In fact, in the 3rd century, sixteen emperors were assassinated in a 50-year period.
+In fact, in the third century, 16 emperors were assassinated in a 50-year period.
 Surrounded by nervous senators, this child emperor is no picture of confidence.

-Rome's ancient wall stretches eleven miles.
+Rome's ancient wall stretches 11 miles.
 It protected the city until Italy was united in 1870.
 From gates like this, grand roads fanned out to connect the city with its empire.

 Tombs of ancient big shots lined the Appian Way like billboards.
 While pagans didn't enjoy the promise of salvation, those who could afford it purchased a kind of immortality by building themselves big and glitzy memorials.
 These line the main roads out of town.

 But of course, early Christians didn't have that kind of money.
-So they buried their dead in mass underground necropoli — or catacombs — dug under the property of the few fellow Christians who owned land.
+So they buried their dead in mass underground necropoli — or catacombs — dug beneath the property of the few fellow Christians who did own land.

 These catacombs are scattered all around the city, just outside the walls.
 And several are open to the public.

-The tomb-lined tunnels of the catacombs stretch for miles and are many layers deep.
+The tomb-lined tunnels of the catacombs stretch for miles, and are many layers deep.
 Many of the first Christians buried here were later recognized as martyrs and saints.
-Others carved out niches nearby to bury their loved ones close to these early Christian heroes.
+Others then carved out niches nearby to bury their loved ones close to these early Christian heroes.

-By the Middle Ages, these catacombs were abandoned and forgotten.
+By the Middle Ages, the catacombs were abandoned and forgotten.
 Centuries later they were rediscovered.
-Romantic age tourists on the grand tour visited by candlelight and legends grew about Christians hiding out to escape persecution.
+Romantic Age tourists on the "Grand Tour" visited by candlelight and legends grew about Christians hiding out to escape persecution.
 But the catacombs were not hideouts.
-They were simply low budget underground cemeteries.
+They were simply budget, underground cemeteries.

-Further along the Appian Way is Rome's Aqueduct Park and a chance to see how the ancient city got its water.
+Further along the Appian Way is Rome's Aqueduct Park, offering a chance to see how the ancient city got its water.
 With its million people, Rome needed lots of water.
 These ingenious aqueducts carried a steady stream from distant mountains into the city.
-And they still seem to gallop, as they did 2000 years ago, into Rome.
+And they still seem to gallop, as they did 2,000 years ago, into Rome.

-These aqueducts were the Achilles heel of Rome.
-All you had to do to bring down the city was to knock out one of these arches.
-In fact, in the 6th century, the Barbarians did just that.
-Without water Rome basically shriveled up.
+These aqueducts were the Achilles' heel of Rome.
+If you wanted to bring down the city, all you had to do is take down one of the arches.
+In fact, in the sixth century, the barbarians did just that.
+Without water, Rome basically shriveled up.

-Today, the park is a favorite with locals for walking the dog...or burning off some of that pasta.
+Today, the park's a favorite with locals for walking the dog...or burning off some of that pasta.

-With its imperial might and all the stories of persecutions and hungry lions in the Colosseum, it's easy to forget that the last century of the Roman Empire was Christian.
+With its imperial might and those stories about persecutions and hungry lions in the Colosseum, it's easy to forget that the last century of the Roman Empire was Christian.

-In the year 300 you could be killed for being a Christian and in 400 you could be killed for not being a Christian.
-Church attendance boomed and Emperor Constantine built the first great Christian church right here — San Giovanni in Laterano...St.
+In the year 300 you could be killed for being a Christian.
+In the year 400 you could be killed for not being a Christian.
+Church attendance boomed, and Emperor Constantine built the first great Christian church right here — San Giovanni in Laterano...St.
 John's.

 The influence of ancient Rome is everywhere.
 Its noble ruins tell a tale of power, politics, and imperial egos; of pagan gods now forgotten; of public art on a grand scale; and of enduring engineering feats.
 It's a story of colossal achievement and monumental failure.

-Today visitors to Rome find fascinating layers of history and culture: early Christian, baroque, and modern.
-But it all sits upon a solid foundation of the ancient city which was, for many centuries, the capital of Western Civilization.
+Today, visitors to Rome find fascinating layers of history and culture: early Christian, Baroque, and modern.
+But it all sits upon a solid foundation of the ancient city — which for centuries, was the capital of our Western civilization.
 I'm Rick Steves.
 Until next time...keep on travelin'.
 Ciao.